Customizing a Pivot Table

 - Click OK.
 The Pivot Table will be customized based on the settings provided.

 By default, subtotals of individual rows and columns, and the grand total of all the rows and columns will be displayed in the Pivot table.
 You can choose to change the position of these totals, or turn them off.
+You can choose to hide specific columns in a pivot table, and display only the required columns.

 Follow the steps below to customize the subtotals and the grand totals in your Pivot table.